- What Dashboards Are and Why They Matter

 What’s Coming in Future Updates

-More visual formats are coming too, including histograms and classic bar charts for tracking data over time.
+The widgets you see now are the first basic dashboard widgets.
+We will keep expanding them; more visual formats are coming, including histograms and classic bar charts for tracking data over time.